marcos-diazg/BIMM143_SP23/schedule.md

 ## 3: Advanced sequence alignment and database searching

 **Topics**:
-Detecting remote sequence similarity, Substitution matrices, Database searching beyond BLAST with PSI-BLAST, Profiles and HMMs, Protein structure comparisons, Beginning with command line based database searches.
+Detecting remote sequence similarity.
+Substitution matrices.
+Database searching beyond BLAST with PSI-BLAST.
+Profiles and HMMs.
+Protein structure comparisons.
+Beginning with command line based database searches.

 **Goal**:
 - Be able to calculate the alignment score between protein (or nucleotide) sequences using a provided scoring matrix such as BLOSUM62.